bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:36 AM CT, April 09</p>
+<p class="updated_time"> Latest data: 12:29 PM CT, April 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 79°, which is 8° **warmer** than yesterday.
+Today's high is 78°, which is 7° **warmer** than yesterday.
 Tomorrow is expected to be 15° *colder* than today.

 Currently:

-- 70°
+- 74°
-- Breezy and Mostly Clear
+- Breezy
-- 47% humidity
+- 40% humidity
-- 13 mph wind
+- 17 mph wind
-- 31% cloud cover
+- 2% cloud cover
 - 42 AQI 🟩
 - 0.13 inches of rain expected in the next 48 hours